Adding an anchor link

 | Yahoo Mail | ⚠️ Partial | Works sometimes, not consistently |

-| Gmail (iOS) | ❌ No | Links won't work |
+| Gmail (iOS) | ❌ No | Links will not work |

-| Outlook App (iOS + Android) | ❌ No | Links won't work |
+| Outlook App (iOS + Android) | ❌ No | Links will not work |

-| Mobile email apps (in general) | ❌ Poor support | Most don't support anchor links |
+| Mobile email apps (in general) | ❌ Poor support | Most do not support anchor links |

 | Corporate email systems | ❌ Often blocked | Security policies may disable them |